Fraud protection.

 At ANZ, if you have an interest-free period on purchases and you don’t pay the full Closing Balance (or Adjusted Closing Balance) shown on your statement by the Due Date each month, then the interest-free period will not apply and the outstanding purchases balance on your account will attract interest.

-That’s why it’s often a good idea to look for a credit card with a generous interest-free period.
-At ANZ, we’ve standardised the interest-free period on purchases across all new credit cards (excluding business cards) to up to 55 days’ interest free.
-Remember, it’s “up to” 55 days, not 55 days for every purchase.
+That's why it's often a good idea to look for a credit card with a generous interest-free period.
+At ANZ, the interest-free period on purchases across all new credit cards (excluding business cards) varies depending on the credit card.
+Our cards offer up to 55 days' or up to 44 days' interest free.
+Remember, it’s "up to" 55 days or 44 days, not 55 days or 44 days for every purchase.

 Given interest-free periods run from the beginning of a statement cycle until the payment Due Date, the number of interest-free days will depend on when you make the purchase within your statement cycle (and the type of purchase).